Disney World Dining Changes

-6. Use Touring Plans
+6. Use MouseDining

 If you don’t have time to be constantly checking for open ADR, there’s a site that will help you with that!

-I used it last month to get a reservation for Beaches & Cream Soda Shoppe.
+I used it to get a reservation for Beaches & Cream Soda Shoppe.
 The email came through letting me know there was a reservation available and I was able to immediately go online and scoop up the reservation for the meal time I wanted!

 7. Be Open to Different Times

 How many of you would be willing to eat at Be Our Guest if the only reservation is for 9:30 pm on a Wednesday night?
 What if you had your baby and preschooler with you?

 Consider pushing back lunch so you can have a later dinner.
 Then stay to play in the parks and sleep in the next day.
-Or if you find an early dinner reservation, eat a big breakfast, skip lunch, have your early dinner and then enjoy dessert later in the evening.
+Or if you find an early dinner reservation, eat a big breakfast and skip lunch.
+Then have your early dinner and enjoy dessert later in the evening!

 8. Last Minute Find